wandexdev/aws-bootcamp-cruddur-2023/journal/week0.md

 * Here's the end result on the console:
 ![metric](assets/wk0/metrics.png)
 ### 6. Budget:
-I created a monthly **$10** spend budget also in the AWS CLI using Gitpod while I already had a zero-spend budjet to watch if i had left the free tier limits.
+I created a monthly **$10** spend budget also in the AWS CLI using Gitpod while I already had a zero-spend budget to watch if i had left the free tier limits.
 - Firstly fill in configuration into a new file named `budjet.json` present in the aws folder generated when installed.
 - Find the Configuration Syntax below: